-

 Also you need to sign your app by your signature(certificate) as Mac developer.
 You have to get such certificate from developer.apple.com, pay $99 for year subscription if you haven’t done it yet.

-/usr/bin/codesign -f -s 3rd\ Party\ Mac\ Developer\ Application:\ Firstname\ Lastname $${BUNDLETARGET}; \and add this to “pro” file too.
+/usr/bin/codesign -f -s 3rd\ Party\ Mac\ Developer\ Application:\ Firstname\ Lastname $${BUNDLETARGET}; \

 But for submitting the application into App Store, I had to start Xcode, build it in dsym+dwarf mode, make it signed, added prepared Frameworks by «New Build Phase -> New Copy Files Build Phase».
 Everything was tested with otool to see all dependencies, checked on another Mac and got ready to send into App Store (If you know how to do all such stuff by scripts please let me know – prefer to do everything in Qt Creator).